EnAccess/OpenPAYGO-docs/docs/openpaygo-token/introduction.md

 ## License

-While projects financed by EnAccess usually use an MIT license for maximum openness, this project is using an Apache 2.0 license that adds the additional restriction over MITlicense that changes made to the code have to be documented when used in other projects.
-We have chosen to do this to avoid having projects using this token system with modification that break compatibility with no mention that they are not compatible, hence leading to confusion.
+While projects financed by EnAccess usually use an MIT license for maximum openness, this project is using an Apache 2.0 license that adds the additional restriction over MIT license that changes made to the code have to be documented when used in other projects.
+We have chosen to do this to avoid having projects using this token system with modifications that break compatibility with no mention that they are not compatible, hence leading to confusion.

 ## Alternatives Tokens in OpenPayGo Usecase